acmpesuecc/TwitterBotCryptocurrencyPrice/README.md

 @Jotaro07115318
 [https://twitter.com/Jotaro07115318]

-A bot which tweets the prices of cryptocurrencies every hour.
+- A bot which tweets the prices of cryptocurrencies every now and then.
-API i used CoinGecko API [https://www.coingecko.com/en/api]
+- API i used CoinGecko API [https://www.coingecko.com/en/api]

 ### Tech Stack